Last Updated January 29, 2019

 Content is changing!
 Your future content may be consumed in a vast variety of mediums.
-Systems ranging from WordPress to SiteCore are all obsessed with integrated display focused on Web.
+Systems ranging from WordPress to Sitecore are all obsessed with integrated display focused on the Web.
 You must learn to adapt to a new methodology and step into the next generation of content management.

 We know this is going to be difficult.
 At NP Group, we facilitate modular web design projects via two means.
 We have developed a custom plug-in for WordPress that converts the page editor into a modular web design manager.
 This enables those who absolutely must use WordPress to engage with their websites in this new way.
 But, you’ll still be using WordPress, which isn’t our preferred platform going forward.

 The second option is our customized, headless CMS solution.
 These systems allow for content managers to administrate content in an organized fashion and then publish to multiple mediums.
 If your only medium right now is the Web, you can still utilize these systems to allow for future flexibility and take advantage of all the other benefits of headless systems, such as security and scalability.